The Laplace transform of the lognormal distribution

-The following proposition introduces a convergent series that approximates $\varphi$ with an error that can be made arbitrarily small.
-Furthermore, the series is asymptotically equivalent to $\varphi(z)$ as $|z|\to0$.
-Note that the approximation bears some resemblance to the results of Barouch and Kaufman \cite{Barouch1976} who investigated series approximations of the characteristic function. \begin{prop} Let $X \sim \ln{\mathcal{N}}(\mu,\sigma^2)$.
-Then for any $\alpha\geq1$.
+The following theorem introduces a convergent series that approximates $\phi$ with an error that can be made arbitrarily small.
+Note that the approximation bears some resemblance to the results of Barouch and Kaufman \cite{Barouch1976} who investigated series approximations of the characteristic function. \begin{thm} Let $X \sim \LN(\mu,\sigma^2)$ and $\alpha\geq1$.
 Then the Laplace transform of $X$ has expression